Corporate social responsibility in Luminor

 While all Division Heads of Luminor are responsible for following and implementing the ESG policies and guidelines in their respective areas of business, the Head of Sustainability is mandated with the overall coordination of the field.
 In addition, we have defined the climate risk related accountabilities and decision bodies and documented in the Sustainability Policy.

-Read more about our sustainability-related activities and other ambitious targets in our first Luminor Sustainability Report 2021.
+Read more about our sustainability related activities and other ambitious targets in our Luminor Sustainability Report 2022 and in Luminor Sustainability Factbook 2022.

 ESG Due Diligence Guidelines and Sustainable Investment Guidelines